Nadeshicon is born of hope, commitment and passion of a few otakus. This is a convention organised by fans for fans.

 - and to be affordable.

-The tickets, at $30 each in 2018 (free for children under 12 years old), make it possible for families to visit the convention without breaking the bank.
+The tickets are offered at an affordable price to make it possible for families to visit the convention without breaking the bank.
 The otakus can spend more money in the merchant room, which is always a great success at each convention.